akantak/etrade_tax_poland/README.md

 # Etrade docs parsing for dividends and stocks vest/sell

 Use at your own risk!
+Do not treat it as a tax consultancy.

 ## General

+Those scripts were initally designed to calculate taxes from E*TRADE dividends for Intel employees.
+Stock sales/vesting and liquidity funds were added later.
+It was not tested with any other entities.

 ### Dependencies